 The town is about 8 miles in on the highway.
 My aunt and uncle owned a liquor store there and Grandma worked at a diner that was next door in her later years.

 When driving you will see the beautiful San Juan Mountains, over 3 million acres of wilderness and national forest, and the San Juan River that flows through town with great trout fishing and continuous running rapids.

 You will notice something that smells like rotten eggs, which are the numerous hot springs throughout the town that are considered “healing waters”.

 To the northeast, you can drive up Wolf Creek Pass to the ski area that offers downhill runs and cross-country trails.
 Southwest, you have the Chimney Rock National Monument.

 Camping, Hiking, Backpacking, Horseback Riding, Boating, Hot Air Balloon Rides, Rock Climbing, Golf

-The elevation is over 7000 feet, population around 2000 in 2017.
+The elevation is over 7000 feet, population of around 2000 in 2017.
 4th of July there is a big parade through town and then a rodeo you can attend afterward.

 When I was about 11 years old I was able to ride one of my cousin’s horses in the parade.
 That was an exciting thing to do at that age!
 You can also float down the rapids on the river as it goes through town.